Raymond Buckland: Britain: 1934–1962

 Buckland was born in London on 31 August 1934, to Eileen and Stanley Buckland.
 Buckland was of mixed ethnicity; his mother was English, and his father was Romanichal ("English Gypsy").
 He was raised in the Anglican Church but developed an interest in Spiritualism and the occult at about age 12, after encountering it from a Spiritualist uncle.

 When World War II broke out in 1939, the family moved to Nottingham, where Buckland attended Nottingham High School.
 It was here that he became involved in amateur dramatic productions.

 He went on to be educated at King's College School.
 In 1955 he married Rosemary Moss.
 From 1957 to 1959, he served in the Royal Air Force, and then went on to work in a London publishing company for four years, before he and his wife emigrated to the United States in 1962, where they lived on Long Island, New York.

 Whilst living in the United States, Buckland worked for British Airways.

 USA: 1962–2017

 In the US, at that time he was head of the Anthropology Department at Columbia University.
 Buckland soon read the books The Witch-Cult in Western Europe by Margaret Murray and Witchcraft Today by Gerald Gardner, which gave him an insight into Wicca as it is now commonly known.
 Some sources relay that Buckland had established a relationship with Gardner when he was living on the Isle of Man and running his witchcraft museum; it seems this relationship was by correspondence.

 Buckland also met and befriended Margaret St. Clair, author of the occult classic Sign of the Labrys.

 Both Buckland and his wife Rosemary travelled to Scotland, where, in Perth, they were initiated into the craft by the High Priestess Monique Wilson (known as the Lady Olwen).
-Gardner attended the ceremony, but did not perform it himself.
-Gardner died shortly after, having never met Buckland again.